ppgia-unifor/resilience-bench/README.md

 Specify where the test results should be stored.

 Two storage options are currently supported: in the AWS S3 cloud storage service, or in the local file system.
-Both options can be configured by defining appropriate environment variables in the `environment` section of the `scheduler` service in the `docker-compose.yaml` file.
+Both options can be configured by defining appropriate environment variables in the 'environment' section of the scheduler service in the [docker-compose.yaml](./docker-compose.yaml) file.

 #### AWS S3

-1. Create the AWS credentials file and store it in the host machine by following the steps described [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+1. Create the AWS credentials file and store it in the host machine by following the steps described [here](https://docs.aws.amazon.com/cli/latest/usergide/cli-configure-files.html).
-2. Edit the `volume` section of the `scheduler` service in the `docker-compose.yaml` file to refer to the AWS credentials file.
+2. Edit the 'volume' section of the scheduler service in the [docker-compose.yaml](./docker-compose.yaml) file to refer to the AWS credentials file.

     ```yaml
     volumes:
       - /home/vagrant/.aws/credentials:/root/.aws/credentials
     ```

-3. Specify the name (e.g., `my-bucket`) and path (e.g., `results-folder`) of the AWS S3 bucket where the tests results will be stored by defining the `AWS_BUCKET_NAME` and `AWS_OUTPUT_PATH` variables in the `enviroment` section of the the `scheduler` service.
+3. Specify the name (e.g., 'my-bucket') and path (e.g., 'results-folder') of the AWS S3 bucket where the tests results will be stored by defining the `AWS_BUCKET_NAME` and `AWS_OUTPUT_PATH` variables in the 'enviroment' section of the the scheduler service.

     ```yaml
     environment: